 The Roanoke Valley – Alleghany Regional Commission participates in the state mandated regional water supply plans required of our member localities.
 There are three water supply plans which overlap the Roanoke Valley – Alleghany region.
 All of them were adopted simultaneously, and were reviewed by the Virginia Department of Environmental Quality in 2013.
 A 5-year update to these plans will be required by December of 2018, and the Regional Commission is working with localities to ensure that this deadline is met.

-- The Upper James Water Supply plan covers Alleghany, Bath, and Highland Counties, as well as Lexington, Buena Vista, Covington, and Clifton Forge.
+- The Upper James Water Supply plan covers Alleghany, Bath, and Highland Counties, as well as Lexington, Buena Vista, Covington, Clifton Forge and Iron Gate.

 - The Roanoke River Water Supply plan covers Roanoke, Bedford, Botetourt, and Franklin Counties as well as the cities of Roanoke and Salem, and the Towns of Boones Mill, Buchanan, Fincastle, Rocky Mount, Troutville and Vinton.

 - The Craig County – Town of New Castle Regional Water Supply Plan covers Craig County and the Town of New Castle.